-Court orders Vat hike suspended
+Court orders VAT hike suspended

 The order was made by agreement and came on Sunday afternoon after all the parties to the court case had a meeting with the judges in the case.

-The court order also set aside the resolutions in Parliament that led to its adoption of the fiscal framework - national treasury’s budget outline.
+The court order also set aside the resolutions in parliament that led to its adoption of the fiscal framework — the National Treasury’s budget outline.

 The court’s order made it clear that the legal battle over the constitutionality of the VAT Act — which allows the minister to determine a date for a VAT increase to come into operation before it has been approved by parliament — may still be fought at a later date.